lcnetdev/marc2bibframe2/README.md

 The retrieval tool in YAZ is driven by an XML configuration, documented in the
 [YAZ User's Guide and Reference](http://www.indexdata.com/yaz/doc/tools.retrieval.html).
-The YAZ conversion for RDF/XML is called `rdf-lookup`, and the configuration looks like this:
+The YAZ conversion for RDF/XML is called `rdf-lookup`, and a simple configuration looks like this:

 ```xml